Gutters and the Indoor Pool

 Step 1: Brick up all the vents

 Step 2: Grade the ground so water flows away from the foundation.
+I did this around the entire house.
 This took an entire dump truck full of backfill.

 This project might sound boring, but just read on a moment.
 The first day when we viewed the house with the real estate agent, the house smelled damp.
 No it wasn’t because it had been shut up and empty.
 It WAS damp.
 Humidity in the crawlspace was 98%.